 The Class is divided into three divisions:

-The Modern division in 5.5m racing is offering pure regatta excitement, which the current World Champion is commenting as "..
+The Modern division in 5.5m racing is offering pure regatta excitement, which a World Champion is commenting as "..
 Having sailed a lot of different sailing boats in my life the 5.5 mR is probably the best of them all.
 All the sailors in the class are fantastic people!
 The speed is more or less the same in all the modern boats.
 What makes the different is trimming the boats constantly to keep the speed up.
 The boat is also very tactical and sensitive how you steer and maneuver it.
 This is how it should be!..."